CallMeSnacktime/30-Days-of-Python/README.md

 Day 8 - Importing Modules
 Day 10 - Creating files and writing to them
 Day 12 - Web Scraping with requests-html and pandas
+Day 13 - Working with an api from www.themoviedb.org